vimaier/hpc-knapsack/README.md

 ### Packages ###
 **res**

 This directory contains the input files for the knapsack problem.
 During the CMake project generation this directory will be copied to the build directory.
-Here is an example file:
+The syntax explains itself best with an example:
 ```
 15.0 4 5
 XXL blue 0x                  2.0 2.0